Valentino (fashion designer): Personal life

-In the 2008 film Valentino: The Last Emperor, Valentino and Giancarlo Giammetti discuss how they met on 30 July 1960 in Via Veneto, the epicenter of Rome's Dolce Vita.
-They have been together ever since, for more than 50 years, although their love relationship ended in 1972.
-As told by Giancarlo in his private memoirs, in 1973 Valentino met 19-year-old Carlos Souza at the Hippopotamus club in Rio de Janeiro, dating him until Carlos married Brazilian socialite Charlene Shorto in 1983.
-Valentino and Giancarlo later became the godfathers of Charlene and Carlos' sons, Sean and Anthony.
-Carlos and Charlene worked as PR for the Maison Valentino even after their divorce in 1990, and have kept a close relationship ever since.
+Valentino remained always close to his mother, Teresa, who moved from Voghera to Rome to assist with the business.
+In Valentino: The Last Emperor (2008), Valentino and Giancarlo Giammetti recount meeting on 31 July 1960 on Via Veneto.
+They remained life partners for more than 65 years, although their romantic relationship ended in 1972.
+According to Giammetti's private memoirs, Valentino met 19‑year‑old Carlos Souza at the Hippopotamus Club in Rio de Janeiro in 1973, and the two dated until Souza married Brazilian socialite Charlene Shorto in 1983.
+Valentino and Giammetti later became godfathers to the couple's sons.
+Carlos and Charlene continued to work in public relations for Maison Valentino after their divorce in 1990, and maintained a close relationship with Valentino and Giammetti thereafter.